 I am able to prescribe medications for you if appropriate, and arrange further investigations.
 I mainly see patients with minor illness or injuries and have a special interest in contraception and sexual health.

-Our Nursing team is Caroline Slim and Lucy McKenzie.
+Our nursing team is Caroline Slim, Lucy McKenzie and Nikki Godwin.
 They both do a session every Wednesday afternoon, by appointment only.
 They hold routine surgeries for dressings, pill checks, Depo injections, asthma checks but, in addition, run numerous clinics at the Old School Surgery.
 The clinics include diabeties, COPD, coronary heart disease, chronic kidney disease, stroke/TIA and mental health reviews.